Medically reviewed on February 20, 2018

-If your life is in immediate danger, you may need treatment in a hospital emergency room for such issues as a heart rhythm disturbance, dehydration, electrolyte imbalances or psychiatric problems.
-Hospitalization may be required for medical complications, psychiatric emergencies, severe malnutrition or continued refusal to eat.
-Hospitalization may be on a medical or psychiatric ward.
+If your life is in immediate danger, you may need treatment in a hospital emergency room for such issues as a heart rhythm disturbance, dehydration, electrolyte imbalances or a psychiatric emergency.
+Hospitalization may be required for medical complications, severe psychiatric problems, severe malnutrition or continued refusal to eat.

 Some clinics specialize in treating people with eating disorders.
-Some may offer day programs or residential programs rather than full hospitalization.
-Specialized eating disorder programs may offer more intensive treatment over longer periods of time.
+They may offer day programs or residential programs rather than full hospitalization.
+Specialized eating disorder programs may offer more-intensive treatment over longer periods of time.